Warriors are marching. Ebuke reveals his plot

 The Amorite Government “MAPS” will be captured and held prisoners under his charge until such times they will abide by his rules.
 They will obey the way of life that will be become their fate.
 Thorsotania will become a massive state governed by the ruthless iron leader.

-Ebuke then fisted in the air as a final gesture.
+Ebuke then stamped his fists down onto the table.
 With loud authority he instructed his officials that the Warriors were to start preparing and being prepared for invasion.
-He noisily shoved the chair away from behind him.
-His arms gestured to the assembly to stay out of his way – despite them still standing in silence with heads bowed.
+He rose, noisily shoving the chair away from behind him.
+His arms gestured to the assembly to stay out of his way — despite them still standing in silence with heads bowed.

 Ebuke pounded his way back through the iron doored entrance, through the inner entrance and out along the green carpet towards his carrier.
 The Watch Guards had already manoeuvred the carriage round for the return march.
 Dutifully they saw him settled inside.